ethereum/ethereum-org-website/src/content/nft/index.md

 - each token is unique.
 - they're not interchangeable with another NFT.
 For example 1 ETH is exactly the same as another ETH.
 This isn't the case with NFTs.
 - each token has an owner and this information is easily verifiable.
-- you can't own a % of an NFT token in the same way you can own 0.0001 ETH.
 - they live on Ethereum, so are compatible with every single NFT market on Ethereum.

 In other words, if you own an NFT: